Yashmko/cybersecurity-journey-90-days/02-Web-Security/Day-42-antivirus-evasion-obfuscation--shellcode-basics.md

-This handbook provides a high-level overview of the principles behind antivirus (AV) technology, the theoretical concepts of code obfuscation, and how organizations implement defense-in-depth strategies to mitigate these risks.
+This note provides a high-level overview of the principles behind antivirus (AV) technology, the theoretical concepts of code obfuscation, and how organizations implement defense-in-depth strategies to mitigate these risks.

 ---